fury-gl/fury/docs/source/posts/2022/2022-08-01-week-7-mohamed.rst

 - Fixed rotation issue that Shivam discovered while using the ``Timeline`` to animate glTF models.
 So, rotation in VTK is done by rotating first around Z-axis, then X-axis, then finally around Y-axis, which was not the order I was using to convert from quaternions to Euler degrees.

-- Made changes requested by Javier and Filibi on the billboards using geometry shader `PR`_, and made an example of how to use this billboard to show an impostor sphere which looks almost like a real high poly sphere.
+- Made changes requested by Javier and Filipi on the billboards using geometry shader `PR`_, and made an example of how to use this billboard to show an impostor sphere which looks almost like a real high poly sphere.
 Also benchmarked using this version of billboard vs using a quad-based billboard, and how they both affect the FPS of the animation.

     .. raw:: html